bitzec/bitzec-swing/README.md

 # [BitzecSwing Wallet]
 ##

-BitzecSwing Wallet is a GUI destkop wallet for Zcash.
+BitzecSwing Wallet is a GUI destkop wallet for Bitzec.
 This fully compatible sapling release is availalbe for macOS, Windows and Linux.
 Download the latest release from GitHub releases or head on to [BitzecSwing Wallet ]  .

 ![Screenshot](https://github.com/bitzec/bitzec-swing/blob/master/docs/zecmate.png "Main Window")